kinshi/c3l/README.md

 ### Features
 * Easy to configure VIC mode and memory layout
 * 16 bit operations used where possible
-* Character mode and bitmap mode options galore
+* Character and bitmap mode options galore

 ### VIC memory management in CP/M
 By default CP/M uses the VIC in MMU bank 0.
 This makes it difficult to access